chieduonye/AnimePageSolution-1/README.md

 # 🚀 About the project

-**Sponsorlytix_Anime** provides Anime information dashboard for Anime chart overview, release dates, latest dates and ratings.
+**Sponsorlytix_Anime** provides Anime information dashboard for Anime chart overview, release dates, latest dates and ratings for the top 20 ranked.

 Main technologies used: